 - Research has shown that macadamias may reduce the incidence of heart disease.

-- Very high proportion of monounsaturated fat.
+- High in fiber and a very high proportion of monounsaturated fat.

 - Contain vitamins, minerals and protein essential in a healthy diet.